imagej/imagej.github.io/_pages/news/2011-09-29-display-framework-changes.md

 {% capture  content %}
-The following is a blog post from {% include person id='ctrueden' %} originally published on the ImageJDev web site.
+The following is a blog post from {% include person id='ctrueden' %} originally published on the ImageJDev website.
 {% endcapture %}
 {% include notice icon="info" content=content %}